The generalized Pareto process; with a view towards application and simulation: Domain of attraction

-\begin{rem} As seen in Section \ref{MSPp_sect}, our analysis is also valid in the finite-dimensional set-up.
-The main difference from Rootz\'en and Tajvidi (2006) is that their analysis is entirely based on distribution functions whereas ours is more structural.
+\begin{rem} As seen in Section \ref{MSPpsect}, our analysis is also valid in the finite-dimensional set-up.
+The main difference from Rootz{\'e}n and Tajvidi \cite{RootzenTajvidi} is that their analysis is entirely based on distribution functions whereas ours is more structural.
 Here are some remarks on their domain of attraction results.